 When I recovered I was mad.
 Mad with my body for letting me down.
 Twice.
 Bitter because it wasn’t fair.
 Other women could do it… why couldn’t I?
 Women who weren’t as fit/ strong/ healthy/ ‘knowledgeable’ as I was.
 I had wanted ‘that natural birth’ so badly.
 What was the point of all that preparation and exercise?
 What did I do wrong?

 Back at home my midwife put it in perspective and stopped me feeling quite so sorry for myself.
-‘You think most women can still squat after 24 hours labour?’ she asked.
+‘You think most women can still squat after 24 hours of labour?’ she asked.
 She reminded me of my strength and stamina.
-Of my core and lower body strength and how my nutritional knowledge had enabled me to nourish my body so quickly back to vitality after such massive blood loss.
+Of my core and strength and how my nutritional knowledge had enabled me to nourish my body so quickly back to vitality after such massive blood loss.